-Jamaican stew peas with dumplings (spinners) also contain a Jamaican version of unleavened dumplings also known as spinners, they are also usually made with white flour but I used but regular flour will work. i
+Jamaican stew peas with dumplings (spinners) contain a Jamaican version of unleavened dumplings also known as spinners, usually made with white flour but regular flour will work also try my Instant Pot Version.

 I used whole scotch bonnet pepper for more of the authentic flavor and not the spicy heat.
 Coconut milk is an essential component of this stew and many other Jamaican dishes.